singlecore06483/SingleCore/README.md

 # Writed by SingleCore

-This tool uses 18 popular tools for information gathring, explotation, wireless testing, password attacks, sniffing and spoofing.
+This tool uses `18` popular tools for `information gathring, explotation, wireless testing, password attacks, sniffing and spoofing`.

-you can install and update tools in it. but just first install requirements.txt.
+you can install and update tools in it. but just first install `requirements.txt`.

 # How to install requirements.txt

-here is how you need to install requirements.txt that is so easy to do.
+here is how you need to install `requirements.txt` that is so easy to do.

 you need to install it with pip, by writing: